Avari - Lapis Lazuli and Black Tourmaline Silver Earrings

 Rs.48,500

 Lapis lazuli from Afghanistan is among the most prized in the world, extracted from the mountains of Badakhshan in a region that has supplied the stone continuously for over six thousand years.
 Its color, a dense, saturated blue threaded with veins of golden pyrite, is not replicated by any other material on earth.
-The blue does not sit on the surface; it reads from within, the way light enters deep water.
+The blue does not sit on the surface, it reads from within, the way light enters deep water.
 The pyrite inclusions are not flaws.
 They are the record of the stone's formation, iron sulfide crystallizing alongside the lazurite under pressure and heat, and in Avari they catch light in the way a fleck of gold catches it at the edge of a dusk sky.

-Stones: Natural Lapis Lazuli (Badakhshan, Afghanistan)
+Stones: Natural Lapis Lazuli (Badakhshan, Afghanistan) and Black Tourmaline (Skardu Valley, Gilgit Baltistan)

 Metal: Sterling Silver